 Step 3: Clean the dispensers.
 Rinse the inserts in warm water to remove traces of accumulated detergent and other laundry products.
 Then, clean the recess with a toothbrush to remove residue.
 Finally, give the interior a wipe-down with a damp cloth to remove any larger deposits.

-Step 4: Run the self-clean cycle.
+Step 4: Next, you’ll need to put your washing machine through a self-clean cycle.
 Some self-clean cycles, such as those on Samsung washers, have an indicator light that turns on when the washing machine senses it needs to be cleaned.
-You can usually turn the self-clean cycle on whenever you want, though.
-Make sure you read your instruction manual carefully to find out exactly how you’re supposed to use self-clean mode.
+However, most washing machines, especially older models, just require you to turn the self-cleaning cycle on manually.
+Since the process can differ from model to model, you’ll need to dig out your instruction manual to see how you should do it.
 Self-clean cycles are typically designed to work without a cleaning agent, so don’t add anything to the washer before you begin.

 Maintenance tips: Clean the outside of stainless steel machines using stainless steel cleaner, vinegar, or Windex.
 When you clean stainless steel, it’s best to go with the grain.
 You can also use a little bit of rubbing alcohol to dissolve oily fingerprints, per Better Homes and Gardens.
 Also, if you have a shiny metallic finish on your washer’s exterior door, you can clean that surface using a small amount of Cerama Bryte and a clean, damp, non-abrasive cloth, per the recommendation of Samsung.

 What not to do: Don’t use harsh or abrasive cleaners when cleaning the control panel, and avoid using bleach cleaners on stainless steel surfaces.
-Also, don’t run self-clean cycles while you have laundry in your machine.
+And, if you’ve got any laundry in your machine, you’ll want to take it out before you run the self-cleaning cycle.

 - The best top-load washers of 2020